• Skip to primary navigation

 Make the Jam

-• While the cake is baking, make the jam or you can use store bought.
+• While the cake is baking, make the Blueberry Jam.
+If using store bought, skip this step.

 Make The Frosting